 The Boise local workshop took place on June 18th, 2015.
 The workshop included an insightful walking tour with photos shared with everyone immediately afterwards.
 Diverse participants attended, including both community stakeholders and agency representatives.
 Key issues coming out of the workshop include improving pedestrian access, reducing lane widths and speeds, and working with business owners to get buy-in on improvements and reinvestment.
 Next steps include developing a vision for the corridor with comprehensive engagement and diverse support, and looking at cosmetic improvements.

 To read more about other demonstration corridors’ local workshops, click here.

 National Study Visit

-- How can/should corridor improvements be funded and financed?
+- How can corridor programming and improvements be funded or financed?

 In the News

-Read the full Charlotte Avenue case study featured in the Healthy Corridors Report.
+Read the full Vista Ave case study featured in the Healthy Corridors Report.